Let's Talk About Little Love Bug Company's Sole Options

 These are the soles that started Little Love Bug Company!
 I was tired of not having a quality moccasin option for my Littles that didn’t shred or get holes in them on the first day of use.
 And WHAT is with those little dots on the bottom of some of them… GRIP?!

 In 2017 I introduced my non-slip soft sole moccasins.
-These bottoms are in line with minimal footwear designs.
+These bottoms are in line with minimal footwear designs and consist of a zero drop.
+What is a zero drop?
+It's where the heel of your foot is the same height as the ball of your foot (no heel).
+This is super important for your little's foot development.
 Made of a soft suede leather and rubber grips – They’re soft, light, flexible and have a box toe (so your little’s toes can properly grow and not get squished!).